Green Roof Maintenance

-The principle of a GreenRoofTops sedum roof is that it should be as maintenance free as possible.
+The principle of a Greenrooftops sedum roof is that it should be as low maintenance as possible.
 That said, no green roof will be totally maintenance free.

 Sedum is an unusual plant in that it will grow where other plants do not do well and this is the environment we need to create on the roof.
 Most importantly there should be just the right amount of substrate for the plants to grow in.
 This will allow the sedum to flourish, but not enough for weeds and other invaders to become established.
 The substrate should provide enough nutrition and water holding capacity for the sedum, but not for weeds.

 Don’t be tempted to water it every time it looks a bit dry but leave it to its own devices unless you have maybe reached that sixth week without rain which is unusual in this country.
 If you cannot water it at all, do not worry as sedum is one of the most drought resistant plants and it will out-live pretty much anything else on the roof so don't panic!
 In fact we hear of more problems caused by watering and over fertilizing resulting in lush growth and consequent die back than from drought.

 Sedum naturally lives in rock crevices on cliffs and other exposed situations where growing conditions are naturally harsh so it needs to be "lean and mean" on the roof.
 We need to ensure that nutrition is kept to the minimum that it requires so the plants are given enough to survive and flourish but not enough to allow lavish growth.
 Ideally take a photo of your roof every now and then so you can see any trends occurring.

 We recommend to apply OSMOCOTE slow release fertilizer every 6 or 12 month in April or October, depending on how your roof is looking.